xKDR/GSoC/2022/Survey.jl/iulia-dumitru-final.md

 _Meditations_.
 At some point, I started actually doing some work and I ended up with [this commit](https://github.com/xKDR/Survey.jl/commit/ce96f42bae02353d99116c23dacb0dc4f9844e35).
 This was the beginning of the new design, started on the branch `design_update`.
-For now, this branch still exists, and all of our work following this commit was done on this branch.
+For now, this branch still exists and all of our work following this commit was done on this branch.
 Hopefully, it will get merged into `main` soon.

 ## What actually happened in the `design_update` branch?